Kat632/P3-Sims4-RealEstate-Quiz/README.md

 #### Haoyi's Programming Blog

-Whilst further researching utilising different colours within the terminal I discovered Haoyi's programming blog.
-Whilst ultimately, I did not use the techniques detailed in the finished app, it did provide me with several ideas on how I could incorporate colours within the terminal.
-It is worth a read if you are looking at animating or using colour within a terminal window and can be found [here](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html)
+Whilst researching how to use different colours within the terminal I found Haoyi's programming blog which provided me with several ideas on how I could incorporate colours within the terminal.
+It can be found [here](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).

 #### Wikipedia

-Wikipedia was used as a reference point for details of the Sims franchise and details of the various worlds and neighbourhoods in the Sims 4.
-[The Sims 4](https://en.wikipedia.org/wiki/The_Sims_4)
+Wikipedia was used as a reference point for details of the Sims franchise and details of the various worlds and neighbourhoods in The Sims 4.
+[The Sims 4](https://en.wikipedia.org/wiki/The_Sims_4).

+#### Carl's Sims 4 Guide

+Carl's Sims 4 Guide has everything you could possibly need to know about The Sims 4.
+I'm a big fan, but I don't know everything and again, I used it for information about the various worlds, neighbourhoods and families in The Sims 4.
+[Carl's Sims 4 Guide](https://www.carls-sims-4-guide.com/).

 #### ASCII Art

 The image used to make the ASCII art was downloaded from [ClipArtMax](https://www.clipartmax.com/max/m2H7d3N4K9K9b1H7/).

 The program used to convert the image into ASCII art is at [Many Tools](https://manytools.org/hacker-tools/convert-images-to-ascii-art/)

+#### Questions

+All of the questions have been written by me.

 ### Acknowledgements